dayton-outar/glif/algos/js/codility/greedy/README.md

 ## Observations

 The problem in the exercise is pretty straightforward: try to get as many canoeist to use the double-occupancy canoes.
 What I cannot understand is how is code snippet 16.2 is $O(n)$.
 This must be a mistake.
 The inner nested loop reshuffles the _heavy_ queue onto the _light_ queue based on the weight of the first and last items in the _heavy_ queue if their combined weight is less than the maximum load that the canoe can take.
-Surely, it must be a $log n$ operation to reshuffle.
+Surely, it must be a $O(log\text{ }n)$ operation to reshuffle.
 Personally, I think the time complexity for 16.2 should be $O(n\text{ }log\text{ }n)$.

 ## References